Face Serums and Light Therapy: Which Combinations Work Best for Different Skin Types

 Real Results and Expert Recommendations

-Solawave’s products are FDA-cleared, science-backed, and have won multiple beauty awards for innovation and effectiveness.
-The hands-free design of the Wrinkle Retreat Face Mask and the targeted approach of the Skincare Wand make them suitable for both beginners and experienced skincare enthusiasts.
+Solawave's products are FDA-cleared, science-backed, and have won 60+ beauty awards for innovation and effectiveness.
+The hands-free design of the Wrinkle Retreat Pro LED Face Mask and the targeted approach of the 4-in-1 Skincare Wand make them suitable for both beginners and experienced skincare enthusiasts.
+All Solawave devices come with a 1-year premium warranty and a 60-day money-back guarantee.
+Many purchases may also be eligible for coverage with FSA/HSA funds.

 Frequently Asked Questions